-B. The Algorithm SCCDSR: SCCDS-based Routing
+B. The Algorithm SCDSR: SCDS-based Routing

 This section gives an approach to solving the above defined problem, including functions for collecting system status data (Func.
 1), constructing server-centered CDS (Func.
 2), forwarding packets (Func.
-3), coding data packets, and avoiding busy routes (Func.
+3), and avoiding busy routes (Func.
 4).
-About details of Func.
-1, 2, 3, and 4, see also [4].
 Table 1 summarizes the notations that will be used.

 1) Determining the server node: For every node in an ad hoc network, data concerning system status defined in Definition 1 will be collected periodically according to the algorithm shown in Func.
 1 below.
 These data will be used to decide which node is a server node, and when to start constructing server-centered CDS.
-The parameters $\lambda_1 - \lambda_3$
+The parameters $\lambda_1 - \lambda_3$ in Definition 1 can be determined beforehand by considering characteristics of the application environment.
+For example, one can set $\lambda_1$ , $\lambda_2$ , and $\lambda_3$ to 0.9, 0.5, 0.3, respectively.